How Much Does It Cost to Hire an Independent Patient Advocate or Care Manager?

 Here are some ways advocates may charge you:

-(Not all advocates will charge all fees.)
+(Not all professionals will charge all fees.)

 - Initial assessment fees (to get to know the patient and to determine the scope of work and services needed)